jasync-sql/jasync-sql/mysql-async/README.md

 * connect do databases with the **mysql_native_password** method (that's the usual way)
 * execute common statements
 * execute prepared statements
-* supports MySQL servers from 4.1 and above
+* supports MySQL servers from 4.1 and above (should also work the same way when using MariaDB or other MySQL derived projects)
 * supports most available database types

 ## Gotchas